Island Harbour Marina: The Pirate Ship

 From the spring of 1984 until November 1987, there was another memorable and noteworthy vessel at Island Harbour.
 This was the 127 feet long, (sometimes quoted as 82 feet long), twin-masted Topsail Schooner, Nora-av-Ven.
 Also referred to as a Baltic Trader, she was built in 1825 and originally sailed out of Ven, Sweden.
 But, from the 1970s until she was finally broken up in 1999, she became known as "The Pirate Ship".
 This was because her owner brought her to the Isle of Wight and traded from her as a pirate-themed floating restaurant and museum.
 Previously she was owned by the actor, Edward Woodward.
 The Nora-av-Ven was reputed to have been used by real-life pirates at one stage of her chequered career.

 During the 20th century she was at one time a floating dentists' surgery in Gibraltar; and in 1967 she was used as a floating stage by Bob Marley for a concert in Jamaica.
 She was also seen in the first series of the 1971 BBC drama series, The Onedin Line and another TV series about naturalist Charles Darwin.
 In 1973, Nora-av-Ven was almost wrecked when she struck rocks off Harwich.

 In 1977, the Nora-av-Ven came to the Isle of Wight and the River Medina, where she began her new career as "The Pirate Ship" restaurant and museum.
 The restaurant treated its guests to a mock pirate meal and experience.
-Music would be provided in the form of Sea Shantys, played on an accordion.
+Music would be provided in the form of sea shanties, played on an accordion.

 From 1984, after leaving W A Souter & Son Marina in Cowes, The Pirate Ship traded from Island Harbour Marina, moored on the pontoon known as the Fuel Berth.
 Ultimately, after the marina was sold, the Pirate Ship departed Island Harbour in November 1987, temporarily going back to a berth in East Cowes.

 The Pirate Ship finally ended up at Newport Quay in April 1988 and carried on trading there until July 1997, when her deteriorating condition forced her to close.
 Leaking more and more, she sank several times on her berth and had to be refloated.
 Her rotting main mast also snapped in 1995 and the masts had to be removed.
 In December 1998, she sank again and was never refloated.
 In April 1999, the 175-year-old Nora-av-Ven was finally broken up and removed by the Isle of Wight Council.